correctexam/documentation/docs/source/user.md

 Yes, at any time.
 We advise you to make a backup (course by course) if you ever wish to reupload certain data.
 When you destroy your data, no backup is kept, so we cannot restore the data.

-## What guarantees do I have that I won't lose data in the event of a problem on the platform?
+## Which guarantees do I have that I won't lose data in the event of a problem on the platform?

 For the time being, the [online platform](https://correctexam.github.io/corrigeExamFront/) is offered in *best effort* mode on a server of the University of Rennes.
 No data guarantee is provided.
 Please contact your school's IT department if you require a higher level of guarantee.